msvbd/manimJS/README.md

 `<ELEMENT data-anim-out=VALUE></ELEMENT>`

-The atribute specifies disappearing animation method.
+The attribute specifies the disappearing animation method.

 Possible `VALUE`s:

 * `"fade"` - *(default)*
-* `"move"` - element move from slide to left side
+* `"move"` - element moves from the slide to the left side
-* `"rotate"` - element move from slide to left side and rotate (I know it sounds stupid...)
+* `"rotate"` - element moves from the slide to the left side and rotate

-example:
+Example:

 ```html
 <section>